Learning Cross-domain Semantic-Visual Relationships for Transductive Zero-Shot Learning: Acknowledgements

 \section{Acknowledgements}

-This paper is supported by the National Natural Science Foundation of China (No. 11829101 and 11931014), and the Fundamental Research Funds for the Central Universities of China (No. JBK1806002).
+This paper is supported by the National Natural Science Foundation of China [grant numbers 11829101, 11931014], and the Fundamental Research Funds for the Central Universities of China [grant number JBK1806002].
 The authors would like to thank the anonymous reviewers for the careful reading of this paper and the constructive comments they provided.